moretzbd/PasswordManagerGUI/README.md

 ## License

-This project is licensed under the GNU GPL 3.0 License - see the LICENSE.md file for details
+This project is licensed under the GNU GPL 3.0 License - see LICENSe for details

 ## Acknowledgments